Lindachang186/rick_and_morty_cli/README.md

 TODO: Delete this and the text above, and describe your gem

+A command line interface for the tv show Rick and Morty.

+User can search through a list of all characters that appear in all episodes of Rick and Morty.
+Character information will be available such as name and which episodes they appeared in following the prompts list all episodes list all characters list character info list character cameo

 ## Installation

 Add this line to your application's Gemfile: